WhatsApp Group Join Now

 The cell wall is present here.
 Furthermore, it comprises mucopeptide or peptidoglycanUsually, a cell wall is absent here.
 However, in case it is present, it comprises cellulose

-Cell division occurs through binary fission, transduction, conjugation, and transformationCell division occurs through mitosis
+Cell division occurs through binary fission, transduction, conjugation, and transformationCell division occurs through mitosis, Meiosis.

 Mitochondria is absentMitochondria is present and it is a powerhouse of cells.